domdomdidom/intro-tableau/titanic-step-by-step.md

 ![sheet 1](img/titanic/renamesheet.png "sheet1")

-For this sheet we want to make a map!!!
+For this sheet we want to make a map!

 Lets move Lets move `latitude` and `longitude` into dimensions.
 If we don't put them in dimensions it should actually still work in this example, but tableau will be trying to do a calculation on them. `AVG(latitude)`.

 Lets populate our map!

-- Drag `Longitude` into the columns sections
+- Drag `Longitude` into the Columns sections

 - Drag `Latitude` into the Rows Sections

 ![sheet 1](img/titanic/loglat.png "sheet1")

-Cool we have a map!!!
+Cool, now we have a map!!!
 Lets add in the Country and city displayed on the map.

 - Drag `Country` into the marks section